madhureddykp477/5143-201-OpSys-kattreddy/assignments/shell/README.md

 5. wc:  counts number of words in a file and outputs the result to the screen

-6. rm:  Removes a file. it also removes a directory.
+6. rm:  Removes a file.
+        it also removes a directory.(rmdir)

 7. mkdir: creates a new directory.